jiazhentim/PACT2016/README.md

-# PACT2016
+# PACT2016 AE
-Code used in PACT2016 paper
+Code used in PACT2016 paper.
+If there is any probelm deploying the framework, please contact me (jiazhen@ict.ac.cn).